hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 ## **Moving Home**
 ##### *(Week 19)*

 Five suitcases, two cardboard boxes, two backpacks, and one guitar case.
 This was all that I had to my name.
 My dad piled as many pieces as he could onto a trolley, determined to make it from our Uber dropoff to inside the train station in one go.
 The thing is, my PC that I carefully built last summer was at the top of the pile.
 As my dad struggled against the wobbly trolley wheels, my heart dropped when the mountain of luggage came crashing down.
 My poor PC took a full five-foot fall -- then another as my stubborn-as-a-mule dad did it all again.
-Eventually, we made two separate, minute-long trips into the station and boarded our train.
+Eventually, we made the two separate, minute-long trips into the station and boarded our train.

-In order to lie down for the three-day ride, I had booked a roomette -- a small room with two seats facing each other that could transform into a set of bunk beds.
+In order to lie down for the three-day ride, I had booked a roomette, a small room with two seats facing each other that could transform into a set of bunk beds.
 As I laid in the lower bunk, occasionally sitting up to watch the hills dotted with snow whizz by, I entered a period of limbo where I finally had the space to reflect on my journey thus far and on my time in Seattle.
 Also, no wifi.

 After a few fancy-sounding but average-tasting three-course meals, we arrived in Chicago for our transfer.
-In the station, we got to ride on the red cap vehicles that zipped around the station, flying past other rides at way above the non-existent speed limit.
+In the station, we got to ride on the red cap vehicles that zipped around the station, flying past other riders at way above the non-existent speed limit.
 Then it was back to the second and final train.

 When we finally arrived in DC, my mom was waiting in the familiar silver SUV to shuttle my father, my possibly broken PC, and my definitely broken body back home.
 When I stepped out from the leaned back front seat into our home and onto our couch, I felt ready.
 Ready to rest and finally recover from the tiny hole in my lower back.